 The lecturer receives an honorarium of $10,000, a figure set by statute.

-The National Humanities Medal, inaugurated in 1997, honors individuals or groups whose work has deepened the nation's understanding of the humanities, broadened our citizens' engagement with the humanities, or helped preserve and expand Americans' access to important resources in the humanities.
+The National Humanities Medal, inaugurated in 1997, honors individuals or groups whose work has deepened the nation's understanding of the humanities and broadened our citizens' engagement with history, literature, languages, philosophy, and other humanities subjects.
 Up to 12 medals can be awarded each year.

 A year-by-year list of the National Humanities Medal winners is available , along with profiles of the recipients.